 ‘He who shared my bread has turned against me’Psalm 41:9, NIV

 As we conclude, what can we learn from this amazing story?
 The most obvious point of course is that this act of foot-washing tells us something profound about leadership and about community.
 It introduces to us in a dramatic fashion the concept that in the Kingdom of God and in the Church, leaders are servants, as well as being leaders.
-Jesus had already indicated this very clearly in many different ways but here's an example - Mark 10: 45.
+Jesus had already indicated this very clearly in many different ways but here is an example - Mark 10: 45.
 Jesus makes the statement that

 ‘for even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many’.Mark 10:45, NIV

 The whole of Jesus' life, in a way, is an act of service.
 Leadership in the world that we live in, in society and politics, in business, in professions, in the marketplace, in agriculture - leadership can be just the accumulation of power and authority to yourself.
 It can be very selfish; it can be focused around the individuals who become leaders; it can serve their own needs.
 Christian leadership is not like that.
 The person who aspires to leadership in the Kingdom of God is committing him, or herself, to a life of serving other people and serving Jesus Christ.
-Just as Jesus is the servant leader, he wants his Apostles and his disciples to be servant leaders and he wants us to learn from this act of foot-washing, so that we, if we are leaders, also accept the role of being servants for our fellow Christians.
+Just as Jesus is the servant leader, he wants his Apostles and his disciples to be servant leaders.
+He wants us to learn from this act of foot-washing, that we, if we are leaders, also accept the role of being servants for our fellow Christians.
 In a healthy church, an attitude of mutual service is one vital sign of life.
 The community needs to be real; people need to be very open to helping and serving one another when their needs come.
-That's what truly makes us the body of Christ.
+That is what truly makes us the body of Christ.